 Ryan McCready was appointed Harbour Commissioner in April 2020.
-He is a Councillor on Derry City & Strabane District Council (DCSDC), representing the Faughan Electoral Ward.
-He is a Non-Executive Director on the City of Derry Airport Ltd Board, Committee Member of the Governance and Strategic Planning Committee of DCSDC and a Member of the Reserve Forces and Cadets Association.
-Ryan is a Member of the Port’s Audit Committee and Health, Safety & Environmental Committee.
+He is a UUP Councillor on Derry City & Strabane District Council (DCSDC), representing the Faughan Electoral Ward and is a member of the Business and Culture Committee.
+Ryan is also a Member of the Port’s Audit Committee and Health, Safety & Environmental Committee.

 Nigel Robbins was appointed Harbour Commissioner in October 2019.
 Nigel has over 25 years’ experience within the digital, technology, and telecommunications field.
 He has experience within the Private and Public sectors.
 He was a senior executive with Viacom Inc. for 15 years and has developed worldwide businesses.
 Nigel Chairs the Port’s Risk Committee and is a Member of the Port’s Audit Committee and Pension & Remuneration Committee.